mautic/website/content/posts/backup-mautic-database-in-dropbox.md

 ![backup](https://www.mautic.org/wp-content/uploads/2017/09/cloudBackupDropbox-1024x576.jpg)

 *We're excited to continue sharing content developed by the Mautic community.
-This solution and post was developed and written by Joan Nin (Slack: @ninjoan).*
+This solution and post was developed and written by Joan Nin (Discord: @ninjoan).*

 Are you looking for ways to make a backup of your Mautic instance fast, easy and automatic?
 This tutorial will give you the ability to backup your Mautic database to your Dropbox account.